Back Next

 NEWS SHIP!

-Created during the war by Colonel O. Howard Davidsmeyer
+Created during the war by Colonel O. Howard Davidsmeyer.
+Complete text is below:

 In the US, hungry presses and anxious ears await our actions.
 Today, far-reaching coverage of war in the southwest Pacific is given by: